Ninjin96/Blog-Website/README.md

 First [download](http://github.com) node.js and choose the correct installer for your machine.
 This download process should be very self-explanatory.

 To test if you've installed Node.js correctly.
-Open up you *command prompt* and type in:
+Open up your *command prompt* and type in:
 ~~~
 node --version
 ~~~